h3x311/dotline/src/content/blog/2024-07-31-enthusiasmlist.md

 ## Category theory

 i wanna learn it caused I think I will enjoy it.
-I
+I'll try to watch some videos when I do shit

-## Philosophy boos
+## Philosophy books

-I think I could find some old idols from it?
+I think I could find some dead idols from it?
+Just 10 mins one day

+# Practice

+## finger power

+Caused I think I will never recover back if no actions taken

+## Speak english

+really afraid of english interview caused I didnt practice it, spending some energy on it make me feel comfortable

+## Interview

+Interview just another trick I need to practice, I need to do more mocks to build a feelings of it

+## Blog

+Wanna write some tech blog, but need time to find how to write tech blog

+# Health

+## meditation

+I wanna use it to improve focus ability and be more relaxed

+## sleep

+Too tight to wanna fall asleep quickly make me tired, get rid of this circle

+## watch HuberMan videos

+Always could get some scientific proof of how to live better

+# Tools
+## Stay away with apple

+Really wanna get rid of this ecosystem